 On November 29, 2017, in connection with the closing of the Business Combination, the Sellers, the Company and the WS Holdings entered into an exchange agreement (the "Exchange Agreement") in respect of the Stock Consideration.
-Subject at all times to the pre-emptive rights granted to the Sellers, in the WS Holdings Shareholders Agreement, the Exchange Agreement provides that, among other things, the WS Holdings common stock may be subject to downward adjustment by the issuance of additional shares of WS Holdings common stock to the Company for: (1) subsequent issuances of Class A common stock of the Company, or any securities convertible or exchangeable into Class A common stock of the Company, after the November 29, 2017, including to Sapphire (excluding (i) the release from escrow of any shares of Class A common stock of the Company held by the Founders and restricted under the Earnout Agreement and any shares of Class A common stock of the Company issued upon exercise of such warrants and (ii) any issued and outstanding public warrants or shares of Class A common stock of the Company issued upon exercise of such existing public warrants) and (2) subsequent issuances of WS Holdings common stock to the Company in exchange for additional capital contributions by the Company to WS Holdings.
+Subject at all times to the pre-emptive rights granted to the Sellers, in the WS Holdings Shareholders Agreement, the Exchange Agreement provides that, among other things, the WS Holdings common stock may be subject to downward adjustment by the issuance of additional shares of WS Holdings common stock to the Company for: (1) subsequent issuances of Class A common stock of the Company, after the November 29, 2017, including to Sapphire (excluding (i) the release from escrow of any shares of Class A common stock of the Company, warrants of the Company held by the Founders and restricted under the Earnout Agreement and any shares of Class A common stock of the Company issued upon exercise of such warrants and (ii) any issued and outstanding public warrants or shares of Class A common stock of the Company issued upon exercise of such existing public warrants) and (2) subsequent issuances of WS Holdings common stock to the Company in exchange for additional capital contributions by the Company to WS Holdings.